Contributing

 Provide a suggestion for a feature or improvement via a video

 Send!
-It is super useful for you to record your screen, or position a video camera to capture your work on-screen and arround you.
+It is super useful for you to record your screen, or position a video camera to capture your work on-screen and around you.
 This way we see exactly how you work.
-You can send us big videos through file sharing services like http://www.dropsend.com/open in new window.
+You can send us big videos through file sharing services like http://www.dropsend.com/.
 Find ways to Contact us here.

 Code